LincaMarius/ISAP-1_Instruction_Set/README.md

 This fact can be presented graphically as in figure 8 where we see that for any step T4 – T6 the control signal is high.

 *If we implement the Control Block using Combinational Logic we will use these equations.*

+## ISAP-1 Model A Version 1.1
+In Version 1.1, an improvement is made to the ISAP-1 computer by implementing the Variable Machine Cycle.

+The Instruction Set remains unchanged but the Timing Diagrams for all instructions are modified and by implication the Boolean Equations and Tables are modified.

+### NOP instruction – No operation
+Binary form:  **** **** \
+Operation:  no operation \
+Example: NOP

+The NOP instruction has only the Fetch portion present in all instructions, but has nothing in the execution portion of the instruction.

+We do not have the NOP instruction on the SAP-1 computer but we need to study it because all 11 unimplemented instruction codes will be treated by the Control Block and implicitly by the SAP-1 computer as the NOP instruction.

+The new Timing Diagram for the NOP instruction of the ISAP-1 computer is: